 Star Trek helped define science fiction for so many writers, filmmakers, and the general public that it was always going to earn a place on this list.
 The only question was which movie would we choose?
 Well, as far as this writer’s concerned, it was a shortlist of one, The Wrath of Khan.
 As Spock would say, it’d be illogical to choose any other film in the series because this one’s the best.

-To seek out new life: Best alien movies
+To seek out new life: The best alien movies

 After the lacklustre response to the cerebral and ponderous first movie, director Nicholas Meyer did his damndest to give the people what they wanted.
 A daring adventure in space that evoked the spirit of the original TV series.
 Featuring, exciting story, thrilling battle scenes, deft character work, and an incredible score, Wrath of Khan is the high watermark all Star Trek movies aspire to.